UNICEF in the Philippines

 Following the climate-related storms and disasters of 2022 and 2023, UNICEF helped to provide hundreds of thousands of children and women with access to primary health care, as well as emergency WASH infrastructure, supplies and services.

-To support the response to measles and pertussis outbreaks in 2024, UNICEF helped to procure and organize the deployment of millions of doses of vaccines.
+To support the response to measles and pertussis outbreaks in 2024, UNICEF helped ramp up immunization services, procuring and organizing the deployment of millions of doses of vaccines.

 Helping to ensure every child in the Philippines gets educated